 The pattern day trader rule restricts trades to less than four within a given day.
 If you have multiple trading accounts you can enter offsetting positions and still be in compliance.

 The strategy is a little problematic though; you’ll need to monitor multiple positons and accounts which may result in trading inefficiencies.

+By pooling money together with family or friends, you can execute your strategy and still maintain the $25,000 minimum.
 However, like using multiple brokerage accounts, this isn’t an optimal strategy.
 You’ll need to set the account up as a business account, which results in many other regulatory hurdles.

 However, as a pass through entity – similar to a mini hedge fund – it will provide the same financial benefits as an individual account.
 Of course, if you go this route, it’s best to consult an entrepreneurial or business lawyer to ensure you’re not violating any laws.

+This one is probably out of reach for most, but if you’re highly skilled you could join a day trading firm.
 Here, the company finances your positons – similar to a proprietary trading desk at a large bank – and you receive a percentage of the profits.

 The strategy requires a firm to believe in your skills, and of course, will come with a lot pressure to perform.
 But hey, this route is a pathway to the big time; so if you have what it takes, it’s worth a shot.